techlore/go-incognito/Scripts/Section 3/6_ Search Engines.md

 about us as possible.
 Luckily there are three very good options which we will discuss today, each with their own pros and cons.

-One of the cons to the free version of this course is the promos, so here we go...

-[Promotional Spot]

 The first service is DuckDuckGo, which is probably the most popular and widely used privacy search engine.
 Some of the nice things about DuckDuckGo is they have a beautiful UI, they are privacy-oriented and extremely public about the